MineInAbyss/guiy-compose/README.md

     Row { ... }
 }

-// Items aligned left to right, top to bottom, wrapped to be smaller than width.
+// Items aligned left to right, top to bottom, wrapped to be smaller than width, useful for pages of items!
-Grid(Modifier.width(3)) {
+VerticalGrid(Modifier.width(3)) {
     repeat(7) {
         Item(...)
     }